Nick-Tallguy/Nick-Tallguy.github.io/_posts/ko/0500-01-04-tm3-admin_ko.md

 You can also create several different task sizes by using the "Split" tools.
 Task squares can be split multiple times.
 Again, using an imagery layer will help you decide where tasks need to be split.
 The "Reset" button will reset all of your split tasks.
 The Split (Polygon) option will let you draw a polygon over an area to create smaller tasks and the Split (Point) will let you click individual task squares to split.
 The Reset button will remove all of your custom splitting.

+> Generally you will want small tiles over dense settlement areas for buildings.
+The goal should be to create project tasks that can be completed in 10-15 minutes.

 ***Considerations before deciding on tile sizes***